Loading...

 High risk: above 3.0 mg/L

-More subtle changes in CRP are measured with a test known as hs-CRP, or high-sensitivity-CRP.
+A test known as hs-CRP, or high-sensitivity-CRP, measures more subtle changes in CRP.
 However, when treating patients, many practitioners don’t order an hs-CRP because they don’t know what to do if it’s elevated.

-In 2003, the American Heart Association with the Centers for Disease Control and Prevention jointly published their recommendations for the clinical use of these tests, explaining that CRP values are only useful as an independent marker of risk for cardiovascular disease, and that CRP testing should not be used as a widespread screening tool or to track treatment.
+In 2003, the American Heart Association with the Centers for Disease Control and Prevention jointly published recommendations for the clinical use of these tests.
+They explained that CRP values are only useful as an independent marker of risk for cardiovascular disease.
+And stated that doctors should not use CRP testing as a widespread screening tool or to track treatment.

-That may change with the recent publication of a large worldwide study that found people with high levels of hs-CRP who use a common statin drug benefit from a reduction in risk of heart attack or stroke.
-(Note that statin drugs are generally prescribed to lower cholesterol but also reduce inflammation.)
+That may change with the recent publication of a large worldwide study.
+It found people with high levels of hs-CRP who use a common statin drug have a reduction in risk of heart attack or stroke.
+(Note that health care practitioners generally prescribe statin drugs to lower cholesterol but also reduce inflammation.)
 Testing for hs-CRP may become the norm, and that’s going to be a good thing!

 CRP is an extremely important preventive marker.
-When elevated, there are many steps you can take to dampen the inflammatory cascade and limit your risk of inflammation-related disorders, without signing up for lifelong prescription drugs and their problematic side effects.
+When elevated, there are many steps you can take to dampen the inflammatory cascade and limit your risk of inflammation-related disorders.
+And this is without signing up for lifelong prescription drugs and their problematic side effects.
 By improving digestion and nutrition (e.g., including colorful fruits and vegetables, but reducing sweets), low-grade inflammation (along with CRP levels) can be reduced significantly.
 You might also consider adding anti-inflammatory spices such as ginger and turmeric to your meals, .

 Back